opensearch-project/documentation-website/_clients/data-prepper/migrate-open-distro.md

 The `elasticsearch` sink has changed to `opensearch`.
 Therefore, change your existing pipeline to use the `opensearch` plugin instead of `elasticsearch`.

-Please note that, while the plugin is titled `opensearch`, it remains compatible with Open Distro and ElasticSearch 7.x.
+While the Data Prepper plugin is titled `opensearch`, it remains compatible with Open Distro and ElasticSearch 7.x.
+{: .note}

 ## Update Docker Image